Medical Projects in Kenya

 The Eroret School is headed by John Kintalel.
 Together with his wife Esther and a strong team, he manages the school, an agricultural project, a reforestation project, and the water project.

-In Awasi, the local NGO “Mary Hill Community Based Organisation” is responsible for implementing the project.
-Since the beginning of 2017, Austrian Doctors have partnered with Mary Hill Community Based Organisation to jointly establish the nursery school, the community center, as well as the water and reforestation projects.
+In Awasi the local NGO Mary Hill Community Based Organisation is responsible for implementing the project.
+Since the beginning in 2017 Austrian Doctors has partnered with Mary Hill Community Based Organisation to jointly establish the nursery school, the community center as well as the water and reforestation projects.

 We also support an agricultural project in Kenya.

 Thanks to a well built by Austrian Doctors at MAA Eroret School in 2023, it was possible to start an agricultural project in 2024.
-By cultivating the fields around the school, the majority of the school meals can be grown on-site.
+By cultivating the fields around the school the majority of the school meals can be grown on-site.
 In addition, the students have the opportunity to receive hands-on training in modern agricultural methods.